 How Can I Repair Damaged Hair?

-Okay, so you’ve identified that you really do have a hair problem.
-So how can you repair damaged hair when it seems as if it’s reached breaking point while waiting until your next hairdresser appointment?
+Okay, so you’ve identified that your hair is damaged, so how can you repair damaged hair when it seems as if it’s reached breaking point while waiting until your next hairdresser appointment?

 1. Get a Trim

 If you’re anything like us a trim is something you try to put off for as long as possible.
 But lockdown has got us waiting a bit longer than usual, it’s been almost 3 months without a trip to the hairdresser.
 However, if you’ve got severely damaged hair with a lot of split ends a quick trim is your best bet.
 This doesn’t mean you have to go for the big chop but a light trim can do wonders for your hair, result in it growing longer and healthier and give the appearance of thicker strands, all whilst removing that unwanted damage.
 Guidelines are suggesting salons will reopen next month.
 If you want to get an appointment as soon as they open (like us), ty checking your salon’s website to see if you can book an online appointment now.